-When Wi-Spy is plugged in, a live spectrum picture is displayed on the central pane of the main TamoGraph window, as shown below.
+When external USB spectrum analyzer is plugged in, a live spectrum picture is displayed on the central pane of the main TamoGraph window, as shown below.

 The spectrum pane is similar to the one you can see in Chanalyzer, a spectrum analysis application by MetaGeek that comes with Wi-Spy.
 By default, the spectrum pane displays one or two planar spectrum graphs for single- and dual-band Wi-Spy models, respectively.